iavinash73/Distributed-flagging-system/README.md

 ## Image Hashing Algorithms

 Image Hashing is a fingerprint of a multimedia file derived from various features from its content.
-Unlike cryptographic hash functions which rely on the avalanche effect of small changes in input leading to drastic changes in the output Here we use Similarity of Images.
+Unlike cryptographic hash functions which rely on the avalanche effect of small changes in input leading to drastic changes in the output here we use Similarity of Images.

 Image | Image Hash
 -------|-----------